jobovy/galpy/doc/source/getting_started.rst

 <https://github.com/jobovy/galpy/issues>`__.

 ..
 WARNING::
-   If you combine potentials in a list, galpy uses the ``ro`` and ``vo`` scales from the first potential in the list for physical <-> internal unit conversion. galpy does **not** always check whether the unit systems of various objects are consistent when they are combined (but does check this for many common cases, e.g., integrating an Orbit in a Potential).
+   If you combine potentials by adding them (``comb_pot= pot1+pot2``), galpy uses the ``ro`` and ``vo`` scales from the first potential in the list for physical <-> internal unit conversion.
+If you add potentials using the '+' operator, galpy will check that the units are compatible. galpy does **not** always check whether the unit systems of various objects are consistent when they are combined (but does check this for many common cases, e.g., integrating an Orbit in a Potential, setting up an actionAngle object for a given potential, setting up a DF object for a given potential, etc.).

 galpy can also return values with units as an astropy Quantity.
 Whether or not this is done is specified by the